kamui-fin/log-sense/README.md

 1. Initial fast detection with RAPID [3]
 2. Update confidence of detection results slowly by running an ensemble of LogGPT [2] and LAnoBERT [1]

-This attempts to reach a consensus between real-time speed and accuracy.
+This attempts to reach a consensus between accuracy and real-time speed.

 ## Empirical evaluation following Le & Zhang